pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can remove tag(s) from a person in your contact list.
+Remove tag(s) from a person in your contact list.

 <h4>Format:</h4>